 Vladimir Putin once described the collapse of the Soviet Union as “the greatest geopolitical catastrophe of the century.”
-Now he is desperate to prevent Moscow’s sphere of influence being shattered once more.
+Now he is desperate to prevent Moscow’s sphere of influence from being shattered once more.
 In Ukraine, arguably the most important member of the old Soviet bloc after Russia itself, his officials are frantically trying to maintain Moscow’s ancient dominance through a combination of military intimidation and political barbs, the latest being a warning that Ukraine may soon cease to exist.

 But, for all Russia’s pressure, Ukraine is standing firm.
-Under pro-European, anti-Russian president Petro Poroshenko, Kiev has slid markedly away from Moscow, embracing progressive reforms and laying the groundwork for membership in the EU.
+Under pro-European, anti-Russian president Petro Poroshenko, Kyiv has slid markedly away from Moscow, embracing progressive reforms and laying the groundwork for membership in the EU.
 If Putin can’t land a decisive blow soon, he may end up being condemned by future generations of Russian nationalists as the man who lost Ukraine.

 For a leader who has promised to restore his country’s reputation as a major power, this outcome would be disastrous.
 Putin has consistently criticized those who oversaw the break-up of the USSR thirty years ago while attempting to reverse the decisions they made.
 Yet now he faces being cut off by the country which has closer links to Moscow than any other.

 Ukraine isn’t just joined to Russia by geography.
 The two nations were also entangled in a web of linguistic and cultural ties.
 Around one in 20 Ukrainians identifies themselves as ethnic Russian (the figure was far higher before the annexation of Crimea) and the majority of the population speak both languages.
-Moscow has long regarded Kiev as its fiefdom, dating back to the Tsars and the appendage they called ‘little Russia,’ and the long history of Soviet rule has entrenched this opinion.
+Moscow has long regarded Kyiv as its fiefdom, dating back to the Tsars and the appendage they called ‘little Russia,’ and the long history of Soviet rule has entrenched this opinion.
 Putin, who claims Russians and Ukrainians are one people, has made it his mission to honor this legacy.

-Now, with the Donbass offensive at a standstill and Putin’s approval ratings plummeting due to unpopular domestic reforms, Western observers fear that the Russian leader is preparing a full-scale offensive.
+Now, with the Donbas offensive at a standstill and Putin’s approval ratings plummeting due to unpopular domestic reforms, Western observers fear that the Russian leader is preparing a full-scale offensive.
 This concern was sparked by November’s spat in the Kerch Strait when Russia seized three Ukrainian vessels and captured 23 sailors.
 Despite sustained international pressure, the Kremlin shows no sign of freeing the prisoners or apologizing for its aggression; in fact, the latest reports suggest a major build-up of Russian military firepower, both in Crimea and along Ukraine’s eastern border.
-Poroshenko claims that 80,000 troops have been assembled, backed by tanks, aircraft and rocket launchers.
+Poroshenko claims that 80,000 troops have been assembled, backed by tanks, aircraft, and rocket launchers.